GhentAnalysis/websiteInstructions/README.md

 [/expand]
 ```

 Unfortunately there is no way to move a contact from one team to another, you’ll have to do this by hand.
+Unless you convince someone to pay for the pro-version of the team-members plugin.